emmapa/proximity_kit/PK_MUV/Code/README.md

  <ArduinoJson.h>          //https://github.com/bblanchon/ArduinoJson
  <PubSubClient.h>     //https://github.com/knolleary/pubsubclient

+The code is written on Arduino IDE platform, for the Adafruit Feather HUZZAH esp8266 board.
+To upload the code PK_MUV_main_.ino to your kit, you need the SiLabs CP2104 Driver and the ESP8266 Board Package in Arduino IDE: [tutorial])(https://learn.adafruit.com/adafruit-feather-huzzah-esp8266/using-arduino-ide).

+It sketch includes the following libraries:
+LIBRARY LIST

 #### First upload
 In the Arduino sketch define the variable RESET_SETTINGS 1: '#define RESET_SETTINGS 0', to format the System files in the esp8266 and reset previously saved WiFi settings.
 Upload the code.